JetBrains/intellij-sdk-docs/tutorials/action_system.md

 title: IntelliJ Action System
 ---

-This tutorial is meant to give general information about the IntelliJ IDEA Action System and lead you through a series of steps which show how to create, register, and customize custom actions and action groups.
+This tutorial is meant to give general information about the IntelliJ Platform Action System and lead you through a series of steps which show how to create, register, and customize custom actions and action groups.
 Action system provides an option to handle certain events in a desired way.
 Action can either be simply a response to some state, or be bound to UI element and could be invoked on demand.